SimonGsponer/r_comparisons/create_datasets.md

-# Create Datasets
+# 1: Creating a Test Dataset - data.frame vs. tibble vs. data.table

-## data.frame vs. tibble vs. data.table
+## Intro

 Currently, I am reading [R for Data Science](http://r4ds.had.co.nz/) to immerse myself in the tidyverse.
 The tidyverse includes many functions that represent updated, faster versions of their Base R counterparts.
 According to the authors, `read_csv()` is about 10x faster than `read.csv()`.
 Also, the tidyverse uses its own kind of data frames, the tibble.